 Our Top Tips for Remaining Safe at a Construction Site

 As your Memphis personal injury lawyer may share with you, under OSHA, there are specific measures that construction workers and employers can take to be safe at a construction site.

 Scaffolding work is inherently dangerous because of the height that construction workers are on when they are using this type of equipment.
 An employee who works on scaffolding is automatically in danger of falling from great heights, having other objects falling on them, and potentially getting electrocuted.
-When it comes to working on scaffolding, our Memphis injury law firm stresses the importance that construction workers wear hard hats, non-skid boots, and wear their safety harness.
+When it comes to working on scaffolding, our Memphis injury law firm stresses the importance that construction workers wear hard hats, non-skid boots, and wear their safety harnesses.

-Similar to scaffolding work, construction workers are at an increased risk for falling from large heights.
+Similar to scaffolding work, construction workers are at an increased risk of falling from large heights.
 This is because of the height of the buildings that they work on.
 There are specific fall protection systems that employers at construction sites can implement, and it is always paramount that construction workers follow any safety rules outlined at the site.
 If you believe your employer or a third party was responsible for your fall, we urge you to contact our Memphis injury law firm in TN immediately.

 Toxic/ Hazardous Substances

 Many construction sites have different kinds of hazardous materials, depending on the type of construction they are completing.
-Our Memphis, TN injury law firm has represented clients who have been wrongfully hurt due to various substances, which may have included:
+Our Memphis, Tennessee injury law firm has represented clients who have been wrongfully hurt due to various substances, which may have included:

 Employers at construction sites must offer clear communication regarding what to do when exposed to hazardous material as well as provide safety gear for their employees and contractors so that they are not exposed in the first place.
-Because hazardous materials can get in the lungs and other areas of the body quickly, you must seek medical help as soon as possible if exposed.
+Because hazardous materials can get into the lungs and other areas of the body quickly, you must seek medical help as soon as possible if exposed.